By now, the news cycle surrounding the temporary shutdown of Whatsapp by a Brazilian Court has petered out.

 - accept the reality of a world that is heavily impacted and mediated by digital technologies and attempt to aggressively legislate to suit.

-The first option is clearly untenable.
-It is the equivalent of an Ostrich hiding his head in the sand.
+The first option is untenable.
+It is the equivalent of an Ostrich hiding its head in the sand.

 The second is closest to the reality in the region.
-While there are quite a few laws that are, ostensibly, enacted to tackle aspects of our new digital reality such as privacy and computer misuse, most are woefully bereft of updates which can tackle the novel, innovative challenges presented by newer technologies.
+Some laws are, ostensibly, enacted to tackle aspects of our new digital reality such as privacy and computer misuse legislation.
+Most of these laws are woefully bereft of updates to tackle the novel, innovative challenges presented by newer technologies.

 I suspect that while it is attractive in intent, the third option of aggressively legislating would not be practical or take us as far as we ideally imagine.
 Why?

 Firstly, it would not be practical given the small matter of human resource constraints.
-We simply don’t have enough warm bodies to be deployed to research, and draft the relevant laws necessary to keep up with the times and avoid law lag.
+We simply don’t have enough warm bodies to be deployed to research and draft the relevant laws necessary to keep up with the times and avoid law lag. w

-Aggressively legislating perhaps would not have the desired effect since the assumption that the appropriate approach to protecting society in the face of advances in technologies is to aggressively and constantly throw new legislation or regulation at the advances is an inherently faulty one.
+Aggressively legislating perhaps would not have the desired effect.
+There is an assumption that the appropriate approach to protecting society in the face of advances in technology is to aggressively and constantly throw new legislation or regulation at the advances.
+This assumption is inherently faulty.

-And plus, we have seen from the way the first instance Court in Brazil attempted to apply what is, for all intents and purposes, well heralded, cutting edge, digital rights legislation that, ridiculous outcomes can still flow.
-Even with the best of legislation, the human element can always lead to irrational consequences.
+Further, we have seen from the way the first instance Court in Brazil attempted to apply what is, for all intents and purposes, well heralded, cutting edge, digital rights legislation that, ridiculous outcomes can still flow.
+Essentially, even with the best legislative framework, the human element can always lead to irrational consequences when applying this framework.

 to focus on how the legal system holistically addresses technological change.
 We should examine the respective roles that administrative bodies, national courts, tribunals, law reform bodies, and other entities play in helping the law adapt to rapid technological change.

-I can’t claim an answer to the conundrum but my own suspicion is that the ideal solution may well lay in deploying primary enactments that are, in their drafting, sufficiently seized of the likely direction, internet-facing technologies are taking.
-To be clear, when i refer to direction, I refer to the perceived unique manner in which a particular technological advance will likely mediate our lived reality.
+I can’t claim an answer to the conundrum but I suspect that the ideal solution may well lay in deploying primary enactments that are, in their drafting, sufficiently seized of the likely direction, internet-facing technologies are taking.
+To be clear, when I refer to direction, I speak of the perceived unique manner in which a particular technological advance will likely mediate our lived reality.
 This, as opposed to the specific characteristics of any particular technology being deployed in the market at a particular time.

-Under this approach, the legislation would thereafter seek to be informed by the particular milieu of rights and duties of the various actors (end users, consumers, service providers, government etc) in the broadest terms.
+Under this approach, the legislation is informed by the specific milieu of rights and duties of the various actors (end-users, consumers, service providers, government etc) but in broad terms.
 The legislation ought not to be so prescriptively specific that a sudden or unexpected shift in society’s appetite for a particular technology would render the piece of legislation useless.

-This is the first part, the second piece of the puzzle requires that such statute be supplemented by a regulatory framework where the regulators are given sufficiently broad remit and allowed the necessary discretion to promulgate and retire regulations as they see fit.
-The sum effect is that regulations, as opposed to the primary enactment, would be attuned to the nuances of a particular technology wave.
-The idea being, regulators, already empowered by statute to so act, would not necessarily be as encumbered as legislators.
-Indeed, so long as in regulating, they do not attempt to create or remove substantive rights afforded by the primary, empowering statute, the regulators could more quickly put relatively robust frameworks in place for managing how a particular new media entity offering an internet-based service ought to operate in the particular society.
+This is the first part, the second piece of the puzzle requires that primary statute to be supplemented by a regulatory framework where the regulators are given sufficiently broad remit and allowed the necessary discretion to promulgate and retire regulations as they see fit.
+The sum effect?
+Regulations, as opposed to the primary enactments, are the primary legislative tool tasked with tackling the nuances of a particular technology wave.
+The working assumption here is that regulators, already empowered by the relevant statute will not be as encumbered as legislators in responding to shifts in the environment.
+Indeed, so long as in regulating, the regulator does not attempt to create or remove substantive rights afforded by the primary, empowering statute, the regulators could more quickly put relatively robust frameworks in place for managing how a particular new media entity offering an internet-based service ought to operate in the particular society.

 So, let us assume that these new media entities with a global footprint were huge fans of the rule of law, were not beholden to primarily capitalist motivations and were willing to comply with local laws.
-The question then would be, what would they be complying with?
-A common complaint from technologist in the region is that, generally speaking, there are a dearth of laws which are cognisant of and deal directly with the reality of a technology-centric era.
-Where such laws exists, their actual reach pales in comparison to the reality presented by technological advances.
+The question then would be: what would they be complying with?
+A common complaint from technologist in the region is that generally speaking, there is a dearth of laws which are cognisant of and deal directly with the reality of a technology-centric era.
+Where such laws exist, their actual reach pales in comparison to the reality presented by technological advances.

 It must also be recognized that while the Courts in the United Kingdom are now obligated to apply the law in relation to breach of confidence in a manner that is consistent with that Nation’s obligations under the Human Rights Act 1988 and its obligations under the European Convention for the Protection of Human Rights and Fundamental Freedoms, no such obligation exists in this jurisdiction.